SACHSTech/Lesson-ArrayList-and-Dynamic-Arrays/README.md

-# Introduction to ArrayList (Dynamic Arrays)
+# Introduction to ArrayList and Dynamic Arrays

 In this lesson, we extend the ideas learned with regular arrays by introducing a new data structure: the ArrayList.
-Students should come away understanding not only how to use ArrayList, but also when it is the better choice and how it compares to the fixed arrays they already know.

-This is a lightweight introduction intended only to give students the practical toolkit they need in future projects, including CPT game development where objects will frequently be created, removed, or resized dynamically.
+This is a lightweight introduction intended only to give you a practical toolkit useful for future projects, including CPT game development where objects will frequently be created, removed, or resized dynamically.

 ## Learning Goals
 By the end of this lesson, you should be able to: